Blitz-Mobile-Apps/react-native-animated-splash/README.md

 [![Version](https://img.shields.io/npm/v/react-native-animated-splash)](https://www.npmjs.com/package/react-native-animated-splash)

-React-Native-Animated-Splash-Screen is developed to help the react-native developers in speeding-up their development process.
+React-Native-Animated-Splash is developed to help the react-native developers in speeding-up their development process.
 This package leverages the developer from implementing native animations by using our builtin classes for animation with easy to use api, all the animations run on native thread for smooth performance

+### Only available for Android, iOS will be available soon

 ### Installation
 If you prefer **npm**,